Carl J. Wepking

 For his PhD thesis, Carl investigated the effects antibiotic use in agricultural livestock rearing has on soil ecosystems, specifically in terms of microbial community function.
 Additionally, he worked to expand the project to include more trophic levels of the soil community in order to better understand how antibiotic perturbations can affect secondary and tertiary trophic levels.
 Questions regarding soil and agricultural ecology are of particular interest to Carl, as he grew up working with his family’s cattle farm in Wisconsin.

-Carl defended his Ph.D dissertation in August of 2018.
-He is currently working with Colorado State University as the Executive Director of the Global Soil Biodiversity Initiative within the School of Environmental Sustainability.
+Carl defended his Ph.D dissertation in August of 2018 under the mentorship of Dr. Michael Strickland.
+He is now the Executive Director of the Global Soil Biodiversity Initiative based out of the School of Global Environmental Sustainability and a post-doctoral fellow in Biology at Colorado State University.

 In the news: